My customer marketing manager came to me really frustrated the other day.

 Now that you’re connected, you also have a new channel that you can message your customers on.
 I’ve leveraged LinkedIn messaging from time to time when my emails were ignored or I want to send a personal message of congratulations based on something they’ve achieved.

 I’m not connecting with customers to pad my own social stats.
 Connecting on LinkedIn gives me an opportunity for me to form stronger relationships with customers as I often share information on LinkedIn regarding customer success and the industries I work in.
 This thought leadership can increase your credibility and propel you to the strategic advisor status that customer success professionals should be striving for.
+Automation tools like Linked Helper can further streamline this process by automating connection requests and follow-up messages, ensuring you stay proactive while saving time.

 Below is an example in which one of our customers, Dan Brady, mentioned my substack blog that is geared to customer success and customer experience professionals.